Why don’t people cycle?

 “My ideal would be if it were possible, transport wise, for cycle paths to be absolutely physically removed from roads as in a proper kerb separating cyclists from traffic so that cyclists didn’t have to use the pavement but weren’t sharing the road with cars.
 Then cycling would definitely be an option and I’d find ways around the other inconveniences of cycling.
 But as it is, with cyclists having to mix with traffic, it just seems crazy.”

 Holly is fit, active, healthy, and environmentally concerned.
-She is not afraid to walk.
+She’s not afraid to walk.
 But she is afraid to cycle.
-Yet it is clear to me that if conditions were different, she would probably do so.
-And of course, she is not alone.
-In fact, she is in the majority, and a big one.
+Yet it’s clear to me that if conditions were different, she’d probably do so.
+And of course, she’s not alone.
+In fact, she’s in the majority, a big one.

-Let’s examine in a bit more detail Holly’s idea of appropriate cycling infrastructure.
+Let’s look more closely at Holly’s idea of appropriate cycling infrastructure.